hughsk/s3-sync/README.md

 * `concurrency`: The maximum amount of files to upload concurrently.
 * `headers`: Additional headers to include on each file.
+* `hashKey`: By default, file hashes are stored based on the file's absolute path.
+This doesn't work very nicely with temporary files, so you can pass this function in to map the file object to a string key for the hash.

 You can also store your local cache in S3, provided you pass the following options, and use `getCache` and `putCache` (see below) before/after uploading: